-If you ever tinkered with the video settings of a game you’re intending to play, you have likely stumbled upon the option to turn VSync on or off.
-More often than not, there is no explanation as to what this is and the name itself isn’t very intuitive.
+If you’ve ever tinkered with the video settings of a game, you have likely stumbled upon the option to turn VSync on or off.
+More often than not, this is not accompanied by any explanation as to what VSync is and the name itself isn’t very intuitive either.

-VSync is short for Vertical Synchronization and it is used to combat the problem of screen tearing.
+In short, VSync is short for Vertical Synchronization and it is used to fight the problem of screen tearing.

 Simply put, this issue occurs when your graphics card is producing more frames than what your monitor can show on the screen.

-For example, if your GPU is able to output 80 frames per second and your monitor has a 60Mhz refresh rate, the monitor will attempt to squeeze in those 80 frames in 60 refresh cycles causing some parts of the screen to be displayed out of sync and thusly cause screen tearing.
+For example, if your GPU is able to output 80 frames per second and your monitor has a 60Mhz refresh rate, the monitor will attempt to squeeze in those 80 frames in 60 refresh cycles, causing some parts of the screen to be displayed out of sync, causing screen tearing.

 Table of ContentsShow

 Although PC gaming has existed for a few decades, it wasn’t until the rapid technological development of graphics cards in the 2000s that we first witnessed the issue of screen tearing.
 The reason for this is that the GPU technology moved forward while the display technology moved at a snail’s pace, to say the least.

 Worst of all, screen tearing was accepted by gamers as simply a waiting game until monitors with faster refresh rates were developed.
 Fortunately, some people had other ideas.

 VSync is the original solution developed for the screen tearing problem.
 It involves limiting the GPU output software-side to match the monitor’s maximum refresh rate.
 Although theoretically this sounds like a perfect solution, there are a host of issues and they are the main reason why VSync is largely considered obsolete in 2021.